mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 ## 3 Categories of Hard Software Problems

 Generally speaking, there are 3.
-The first being building Performant System Problem, the second, the Embedded System Problem, and the third being the with Complex Domain Problem.
+The Performant System Problem, the Embedded System Problem, and the Complex Domain Problem.

 ### 1. The Performant System Problem